turingschool/backend-curriculum-site/module2/lessons/model_testing.md

 - `./.rspec` file
 - a whole `./spec/` directory
 - `./spec/rails_helper.rb` is the new `spec_helper`, holds Rails-specific configurations
-- `./spec/spec_helper.rb` - where we keep all specs that don"t depend on rails
+- `./spec/spec_helper.rb` - where we keep all specs that don't depend on rails

 At the top of your `rails_helper.rb`, add these lines to configure SimpleCov: